Skip to Content

 Feeding During Shedding

-It’s best to skip feeding during this time and focus on keeping the enclosure humid to support the shedding process.
+It’s best to skip meals during this time and focus on keeping the enclosure’s humidity levels high to support a healthy shed.

 Reduced Appetite